Student Employment Handbook

 - a MW 507 form (Employee’s Maryland Withholding Exemption Certificate)

 To complete the employment forms, you will need to bring the following documents to the financial aid office: a valid driver’s licenses or Hood ID card and your original social security card, or your original birth certificate.
 If you cannot provide any of these documents, please contact the office of financial aid.
+Documents sent through email must be password protected with the password sent in a separate email.

 Please note: Students involved with the Community Scholars Service Learning program will be required to complete additional documents prior to employment.
 Please contact the Community Scholars coordinator at 301-696-3751 for further details.